French and Raven's bases of power

 In a notable study of power conducted by social psychologists John R. P. French and Bertram Raven in 1959, power is divided into five separate and distinct forms.
 They identified those five bases of power as coercive, reward, legitimate, referent, and expert.
 This was followed by Raven's subsequent addition in 1965 of a sixth separate and distinct base of power: informational power.

 French and Raven defined social influence as "a change in the belief, attitude, or behavior of a person (the target of influence) which results from the action of another person (an influencing agent)", and they defined social power as the potential for such influence, that is, the ability of the agent to bring about such a change using available resources.
+The base of power theory is widely used to identify the appropriate type of power that can achieve behaviour change or outcomes from the target of influence.

 Relating to social communication studies, power in social influence settings has introduced a large realm of research pertaining to persuasion tactics and leadership practices.
 Through social communication studies, it has been theorized that leadership and power are closely linked.
 It has been further presumed that different forms of power affect one's leadership and success.
 This idea is used often in organizational communication and throughout the workforce.

 Though there have been many formal definitions of leadership that did not include social influence and power, any discussion of leadership must inevitably deal with the means by which a leader gets the members of a group or organization to act and move in a particular direction.

 Whereby, this is to be considered "power" in social influential situations.